bojbaj/Data-Analysis-Course/Week_1/Exams/Exam_1.md

 # Week 1 Exam: Easy Level

 ## Objective
-Test your basic understanding of Excel operations, SQL queries, and Python scripting.
+Evaluate your foundational understanding of Excel operations, SQL queries, and Python scripting for data analysis.

 ---

 ### Task 1: Excel Basics
-1. Download the **Adidas Webstore Shoe Data** dataset (country_dim.csv and shoes_dim.csv).
+1. Use the `country_dim.csv` dataset.
-2. Perform the following operations:
+2. Perform the following:
-   - Filter the dataset to show only rows where `country_code` is "DE".
+   - Filter rows where `shoe_metric` is "eu".
-   - Sort the dataset by `shoe_metric` in ascending order.
+   - Sort the filtered rows by `country_code` in ascending order.
-   - Save the cleaned data as "Exam1_Excel_Output.xlsx".
+3. Save the results as "Exam1_Excel_Output.xlsx".

 ---

 ### Task 2: SQL Basics
-1. Use the **Casino Gaming Data** dataset.
+1. Use the `Casino_Gaming_Data new.csv` dataset.
 2. Write SQL queries to:
-   - Retrieve all rows where `Licensee` contains "Tribe".
+   - Retrieve all rows where `Fiscal Year` is "2021/22".
-   - Calculate the total `Wagers` for the year 2022.
+   - Calculate the total `Wagers` for "Mohegan Tribe On-Reservation".
-3. Submit your SQL queries in a file named "Exam1_SQL_Queries.txt".
+3. Save your queries in "Exam1_SQL_Queries.sql" and query results in "Exam1_SQL_Results.txt".

 ---

 ### Task 3: Python Basics
-1. Use the **Heart Disease Dataset** (cleveland1.csv).
+1. Use the `cleveland1.csv` dataset.
 2. Write a Python script to:
-   - Load the dataset.
+   - Load the dataset and display the first 5 rows.
-   - Filter the data to include rows where `age` is greater than 50.
+   - Filter rows where `age` > 50.
    - Save the filtered data as "Exam1_Python_Output.csv".
-3. Submit your Python script as "Exam1_Python_Script.py".
+3. Save your Python script as "Exam1_Python_Script.py".